NextCenturyCorporation/mcs-scene-generator/README.md

 For information on what each passive intuitive physics scene should depict (and how each scene is labeled), please see [this documentation](https://github.com/NextCenturyCorporation/mcs-private/blob/master/scene_generator/docs/eval_3_design.pdf).

-#### Training Datasets
+#### Training Intuitive Physics Datasets

-Training scenes are not implausible and do not have any "untrained" objects.
+Training intuitive physics scenes are not implausible and do not have any "untrained" objects.

 ```
 python generate_public_scenes.py -p <prefix> -t GravitySupportTraining